Email FacebookTwitterMenu burgerClose thin

 What Is a Condo?

 Purchasing a condo is like joining a business arrangement with all the other people who own condos in the building.
-Because of this, condos have their own homeowners associations.
-This body puts rules in place to maintain the upkeep of both the building and neighbor relationships.
-Each condo complex will have their own rules and restrictions.
-You should be well aware of those before you buy a condo and find you can’t live with their rules.
+Because of this, condos have their own homeowners associations (HOA), and each complex will have their own rules and restrictions.
+It’s important to be aware of those rules and restrictions before you buy a condo, so you can determine if they’re something you can live with.

 What to Know About Buying a Condo